XuVic/miniserver/README.md

 ##### Client Package

-* **Client :** Client is a client-side engine that used to build a connection to a TCP server, send requests and receive responses.
+* **Client :** Client is a client-side engine that used to build a connection with a TCP server, send requests and receive responses.

 * **Prompter :** Prompter serves as a view object that prompts messages to users and accepts the command from users.

 ### Demo